aaronlab/Unlocker/README.md

 # Unlocker

 Unlocker is a simple slider library for [SwiftUI](https://developer.apple.com/xcode/swiftui/), which can look like `Slide to Unlock`.

-You can use this library for the payment as well as wherever you want easily.
+You can use this library easily wherever you want, such as `Slide to Purchase` for the payment UX.

 <center>
 <img src="./Docs/preview1.gif" width="260">